tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 ### Commands and the pry command system

-Adding new commands to Pry can be one of the easiest ways to add new functionality to Pry.
+Adding new commands to Pry is one of the easiest ways to add new functionality to Pry.
 Pry takes great pride in its command system as one of the things that sets Pry apart from other REPLs.
 The trick up Pry's sleeve is that Pry commands aren't methods like they might seem.
 Rather, they are special strings that are caught by Pry before the input buffer is evaluated.
 This approach has a number of advantages:

 - Commands can do things that methods cannot do, such as modifying the input buffer.